-Services that are covered for you What you must pay when you get these services in-network and out-of-network Therapeutic Services and Supplies.
-X-ray, radium, and isotope therapy including technician materials and services Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer below to Prosthetic Devices and Related Supplies.
-Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer below to Prosthetic Devices and Related Supplies.
-Physical therapy, speech language therapy, and occupational therapy Please refer below to Outpatient Rehabilitation Services.
-Medical Nutrition Therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
-There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered medical nutrition therapy services.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network □Physician services Please refer below to Physician/ practitioner services, including doctor's office visits. □Diagnostic tests (like lab tests) Please refer below to Outpatient diagnostic tests and therapeutic services and supplies. □X-ray, radium, and isotope therapy including technician materials and services Please refer below to Outpatient diagnostic tests and therapeutic services and supplies. □Surgical dressings □Splints, casts and other devices used to reduce fractures and dislocations Please refer below to Outpatient diagnostic tests and therapeutic services and supplies.
+Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer below to Prosthetic devices and related supplies.
+Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer below to Prosthetic devices and related supplies. □Physical therapy, speech language therapy, and occupational therapy Please refer below to Outpatient rehabilitation services.
+Medical nutrition therapy There is no coinsurance, copayment, or deductible for